AIBiology/aibiology.github.io/index.md

 Participants will need a computer with internet connection, webcam and microphone for all classes.

 Several free/open source software packages will be used throughout the course, and students will be required to install some of these.
-Students will be required to apply for a (free) Research Computing account to access HiPerGator for coursework.
+Students will use a (free) Research Computing account to access HiPerGator for coursework.
 Students will be required to apply for a (free) Github.com account for coursework.

 If you have technical difficulties with Canvas, please contact the UF Helpdesk at: